2002 Kansas City Royals season

-The 2002 Kansas City Royals season involved the Royals finishing 4th in the American League Central with a record of 62 wins and 100 losses, their first 100 loss season in franchise history.
+The 2002 Kansas City Royals season was the 34th season for the franchise, and their 30th at Kauffman Stadium.
+The Royals failed to improve on their 65–97 record from 2001, and finished fourth in the American League Central, with a record of 62 wins and 100 losses, their first 100 loss season in franchise history.
+The Royals missed the postseason for the 17th consecutive season.